What Does An Epidural Feel Like? Does It Hurt?

 The anesthesiologist and nurse simply watched the monitor to pinpoint the end of a contraction, and inserted the epidural just after that.

-Neither epidural made me feel numb from the waist down.
-I could feel my feet, even if I couldn't get up and walk around the room.
-I could feel my belly tighten with each contraction and the pelvic muscles strain as I pushed.
+Neither epidurals made me feel numb from the waist down.
+I could feel my feet, even if I couldn’t get up and walk around the room.
+I could feel my belly tighten with each contraction, and I could feel the pelvic muscles strain as I pushed.

-Honestly, I couldn't tell you that those were my pelvic muscles.
+Honestly, I couldn’t tell you that those were my pelvic muscles at the time.
 Pushing with an epidural felt more like having a bowel movement.
-(Sorry, that's gross!)
-I could really only feel the myself pushing in the same places.
+(Sorry, that’s gross!)
+I could really only feel myself pushing in the same places.

 My second epidural was light enough that I could clearly sense the baby's head slipping from my body.
 I have to tell you, it was pretty cool feeling!